MrFound3r/hiwavemakers-render-engine/README.md

 ## Start the app

-1. In the root folder look for "run-dev-preview.bat"
+1. In the root folder look for "run-build.bat".
+This has to be done just the first time.

+2. In the root folder look for "run-start.bat".

-2. Double click on the file and wait for the servers to run
+3. Double click on the file and wait for the servers to run

 ## Render videos